dmx-systems/dmx-documentation/docs/user.rst

 -----------------

 Every topic or association has a data type.
-They are six different data types in DMX.
+There are six different data types in DMX.
 Four of them are so-called **simple** types:

 * **text:** This is the default data type and it contains a text string.